Major Study

 Spring

-Section 1: Tuesdays 10:00-10:50
+Section 01: Tuesdays 10:00-10:50

-Section 2: Tuesdays 11:00-11:50
+Section 02: Tuesdays 11:00-11:50

 Chang Wang

-Prerequisite: KSMUS-TJ 241or placement test.
+Prerequisite: KSMUS-TJ 241 or placement test.
 A continuation of Piano for Non-majors III, students in this course will broaden their pianistic skills while developing finger and hand independence.
 Among the skills to be mastered are full-octave scales, harmonization of melodies, chord progressions in keyboard style, and repertoire that involves shifting positions and various left hand accompaniment patterns.
 Required of all non-keyboard majors.
 May be required of majors in orchestral studies and chamber music: strings major according to the results of a placement exam.

 Collaborative Piano Courses